paulscherrerinstitute/pyscan/README.md

 <a id="overview"></a>
 # Overview
-There are multiple interfaces available for backward compatibility, but new features are available only on the new interface, therefore using the new interface is strongly recommended.
-The old interfaces were developed to facilitate the migration to the new library.
+There are multiple interfaces available, but new features are available only on the new interface, therefore using the new interface is strongly recommended.
+The other interfaces were developed to facilitate the migration to and integration of pyscan.
 Only the new interface will be presented in this document.
-For information on how to use other interfaces, consult their original manual.
-A few exampes are however available at the end of this document, under the [Other interfaces](#other_interfaces) chapter.
+For information on how to use the other interfaces, consult their original manual.
+A few examples are however available at the end of this document, under the [Other interfaces](#other_interfaces) chapter.

 <a id="sample_scan"></a>